 Steaming is a simple method of reheating your brisket, and it helps in retaining its moisture.
-To steam, you will toss the meat into a steaming basket and bring water to a boil.
+To steam, you will toss the meat into a steaming basket and bring the water to a boil.
 Put the basket with the meat into the boiling pot and cover it.
 Let it steam for an hour, then check its temperature using a thermometer.
-It is ready if its temperature reaches 140-degrees.
+It is ready if its temperature reaches 140 degrees.

 Steaming can be the first step in preparing your leftover brisket.
 Once it is tender enough, you can grill it or fry it.
 You may also slice the steamed meat and use it on a salad.